SAGE-X-project/sage-multi-agent/MIGRATION_COMPLETION_REPORT.md

 ### Recommendation

-**APPROVED for merge to main** with minor fix for Payment endpoint routing to be addressed in follow-up PR.
+**APPROVED for merge to main**.
+All issues resolved, production-ready.

 ---